UH-CI/genomics-workshop/wrangling/01-readQC.md

 Input Reads: 21564058 Surviving: 17030985 (78.98%) Dropped: 4533073 (21.02%)
 TrimmomaticSE: Completed successfully
 ```

+NOTE that since we are running on a single core on the HPC we limited the threads - this also prevents the memory from running out in most cases.

 So that worked and we have a new fastq file.

    ```bash